 □ hard

-The purpose of this survey is to analyze that whether quizzes help students to get more take away from Pythagorean.
+The purpose of this survey is to analyze whether quizzes help students to learn mmore from Pythagorean.
 There are many factors that affect students’ take away.
-Such as pay attestation during the lectures, reviewing, previewing, practice, study, etc. And here the students are best performance-students.
+Such as pay attention during the lectures, reviewing, previewing, practice, study, etc. And the students are best performance-students.
 So all mentioned factors above will be no affection to this survey.
 Here is to analyze that do quizzes directly or indirectly contribute students’ take away from Pythagorean lectures or not.

 Each question has 20% weight, and yes stands for positive affection, no is negative.